 “Aunty Ada told me,” I reveal.
 “She’s frustrated over it.”

-Halim lowers her head, dabbing at eyes which have now gone wet.
+Halim lowers her head, dabbing at eyes that have now gone wet.
 She always gets tears in her eyes each time she laughs.

 “Aunty Ada is a case.”

 I nod.
 We all know that.
 I have never met a mother who so badly wants her daughter to be wild.
 Halim was once carefree and loved the good life, but she turned a new leaf and became a standard case of the apple falling a million miles away from the tree.
 Once in a while, she falls into her past and compromises her principles to please her mother, but she always finds her way back to the cross on which she clings.
 Aunty Ada’s present frustration is that she is clinging too tightly and may never enjoy her youth.

 “Can you spoil her for me?” she had begged.
 “I don’t care what you do.
 Marry her, even!
 As long as she stops being that perfect, little church girl.”